galex/galex.github.io/_drafts/2017-07-24-Introduction-to-Gradle.md

 ## Conclusion

 Gradle is awesome!
-Everything you do which revolves around your project can be automated into your project Gradle build.
-For example, at my current job, our team uses daily a Gradle Plugin to download and adapt string translations from a internal company tool the translations team uses.
+And even more with [Kotlin](https://blog.gradle.org/kotlin-scripting-update)!
+Everything you do that revolves around your project can be automated into your project Gradle build.
+For example, at my current job, our team uses daily a Gradle Plugin to download and adapt string translations from an internal company tool the translations team uses.

 To continue learning about Gradle you should totally have a look at the [official guides](https://gradle.org/guides/)!

+Thanks to Guy Tsype for proofreading!